nakano15/nservermod/README.md

 If you want to enable being able to fight the Wall of Flesh, you will need to remove the script disabling it on NpcMod.cs.
 That will require that you be able to compile a mod, though.

-Without Bisect Hosting partnership, this mod woudln't exist.
-Sadly it didn't worked.
+Without Bisect Hosting partnership, this mod woudln't exist.<br>
+If you want to get them to host a server for you, you can get 25% off on your first month by using "nakano15" code.
+Access http://www.bisecthosting.com/nakano15 to get your own server.